BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 The engine will also warm up indicators and consolidators after the initial warm up cycle, this may result in a momentary pause in the strategy runtime during back tests, while the data is fetched, consolidated etc.
 In live trading this will happen in the background as an async task, and the strategy will continue to execute as normal.

-Only data we specifically subscribe to will be returned to the event loop, if the data is building from ticks and we didn't subscribe to ticks specifically, ticks won't show up but the subscribed resolution will.

-The SubscriptionHandler will automatically build data from the highest suitable resolution, if you plan on using open bars and you want the best resolution current bar price, you should also subscribe to that resolution, This only needs to be done for DataVendors where more than 1 resolution is available as historical data, if the vendor only has tick data, then current consolidated candles etc will always have the most recent tick price included.
+The SubscriptionHandler will automatically build data from the lowest suitable resolution.

 The engine will automatically use any primary data available with the data vendor in historical mode, to speed up backtests and prevent using consolidators.